 I’ve been doing this long enough to know most people prefer seeing the dentist more than a lawyer, but sometimes you just need professional help.
 If you’ve got a brain injury or a family member with one, that time is now.

-And if you’re wondering what it will be like to meet with me, here’s a brief video I made to assure you I won’t be pulling any teeth.
+And if you’re wondering what it will be like to meet with me, here’s what happens at our free, no-obligation first meeting.
 And if you need me to, I can come to you.